 Services such as Microsoft 365 groups, Teams, and Yammer empower users and reduces the risk of shadow IT by providing the tools needed to collaborate.
 Microsoft 365 has a rich set of tools to implement any governance capabilities your organization might require.

 This series of articles will help you understand how groups, teams, and SharePoint settings interact, what governance capabilities are available, and how to create and implement a governance framework for the collaboration features in Microsoft 365.

 Setting up secure collaboration with Microsoft 365

 There are many options for deploying Microsoft 365 Groups and Teams for secure collaboration in your organization.
-We recommend you use this governance content alongside Set up secure collaboration with Microsoft 365 and its associated articles to create the best collaboration solution for your organization.
+We recommend you use this governance content alongside Set up secure file sharing and collaboration with Microsoft Teams and its associated articles to create the best collaboration solution for your organization.

 If your organization is multi-national and you have data residency requirements for different geographies, include Microsoft 365 Multi-Geo as part of your collaboration governance plan.

 Why Microsoft 365 groups are important in collaboration governance

 Microsoft 365 groups lets you choose a set of people with whom you wish to collaborate, and easily set up a collection of resources for those people to share.
 Adding members to the group automatically grants the needed permissions to all assets provided by the group.
 Both Teams and Yammer use Microsoft 365 groups to manage their membership.

 Microsoft 365 groups include a suite of linked resources that users can use for communication and collaboration.
 Groups always include a SharePoint site, Planner, a Power BI workspace, a mailbox and calendar, and Stream.
 Depending on how you create the group, you can optionally add other services such as Teams, Yammer, and Project.